Kosurisaipriyanka/titanic-data-analysis/README.md

 **Future Improvements**

-Build a machine learning model for survival prediction Perform feature engineering for better insights
-Deploy as an interactive dashboard
+-Build a machine learning model for survival prediction -Perform feature engineering for better insights -Deploy as an interactive dashboard